+If reasonable grounds exist for school officials to request that a student empty the contents of pockets, purse, jacket, backpack or allow for the examination of the interior of a student's automobile.
+Refusal by the student may result in disciplinary action.
 Lockers, desks, etc. are property of the school and as such are subject to search by school officials.
-Furthermore, the school reserves the right to search any item brought onto school property, such as a student's jacket, purse, book bag, backpack, car, etc. If it is suspected of containing contraband may be opened in the process of a search without prior notice to parents or students.
+With reasonable suspicion of containing contraband, items may be opened in the process of a search without prior notice to parents or students.
 (4303.5)